deal-disputes/Dodge/README.md

     REACT_APP_FIREBASE_BUCKET=,
     REACT_APP_FIREBASE_MSGSENDERID=
     ```
-3. Go to firebase console `https://firebase.google.com/` and copy and paste each of your config in the environment variables defined inside the `.env`
+3. Go to firebase console `https://firebase.google.com/` copy and paste each of your config in the environment variables defined inside the `.env`

 #### Installation

 1. Run `npm install` and `npm run build`
-2. Run `npm start`
+2. Run `npm start` to run locally

 #### Deploy to firebase hosting